Running Stretches and Flexibility Exercises

 The Top 3 Running Stretches

 Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
 Don’t make the mistake of thinking that something as simple as stretching won’t be effective.
 Below are 3 very beneficial stretches for running; obviously there are a lot more, but these are a great place to start.
-Please make special note of the instructions beside each stretch.
+Please make special note of the instructions below each stretch.

 Kneeling Quad Stretch: Kneel on one foot and the other knee.
 If needed, hold on to something to keep your balance and then push your hips forward.